-Often just losing a few pounds, and keeping it off, can make a dramatic difference.
-Moderate exercise and a healthy diet are often the first prescriptions.
+Often just losing a few pounds, and keeping them off, can make a dramatic difference.
+Moderate exercise and a healthy diet are often the first steps.

-For example, triglyceride levels can improve with a diet emphasizing protein such as lean cuts of meat and unsaturated fats like those found in olive oil.
+For example, triglyceride levels can improve with a diet emphasizing protein.
+A protein-rich diet may include lean cuts of meat and unsaturated fats like those found in olive oil.

 Foods high in carbohydrates, however, often have the opposite result.

-So at dinner, choose grilled chicken or fish, as opposed to fried meats.
-And, push away from potatoes, pastas and bread.
+So at dinner, choose grilled (instead of fried) chicken or fish, and try to avoid potatoes, pastas, and bread.

-And animal protein is not the only option.
-Beans, nuts and some vegetables, such as spinach, also provide good protein.
+Animal protein is not the only option - beans, nuts, and some vegetables, such as spinach, also provide protein.

-Your body’s engine needs protein to run properly, but not all protein provides the same benefits.
+Your body’s engine needs protein to run properly, but not all proteins provide the same benefits.

-Protein brings essential amino acids, and nothing offers a more complete package than animal protein.
-But too much of the wrong kind of meat, might hurt as much as it helps.
+Protein provides essential amino acids, and nothing offers a more complete package than animal protein.
+But too much of the wrong kind of meat might hurt as much as it helps.

-Meanwhile, diets heavy with fruits, vegetables, grains and nuts can provide good protein, but these foods typically lack one or more of the “essential” amino acids.
+Meanwhile, diets heavy with fruits, vegetables, grains, and nuts can provide protein, but these foods typically lack one or more of the essential amino acids.

 This is the reason vegetarians must be careful to eat the right mix of protein-rich foods to make sure they complete the protein package the body needs.

-A good diet should focus on striking the right protein balance, giving the body enough of the good nutrients while limiting bad fats.
+A healthy diet should focus on striking the right protein balance, giving the body enough of the nutrients and limiting the intake of bad fats.

 Source: The Harvard School of Public Health—The Nutrition Source